 The configuration file is in ASCII text.
 The utility executes commands formed by the strings present in the configuration file.
-These commands cause the utility to perform various tasks needed to ultimately load the proper SDRs into the nonvolatile storage of the BMC.
+These commands cause the utility to perform various tasks needed to ultimately load the proper SDRs into the nonvolatile storage of the BMC and possibly generic FRU devices.
 Some of the commands may be interactive and require you to make a choice.